TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 In the command prompt, go to the directory where the **snappydata-ec2-`<version>`.tar.gz** is extracted or to the aws/ec2 directory where the [SnappyData cloud tools repository](https://github.com/SnappyDataInc/snappy-cloud-tools) is cloned locally.

-Enter the command in the following format.
+**Syntax**

 `./snappy-ec2 -k <your-key-name> -i <your-keyfile-path> <action> <your-cluster-name>`

+Here:

-Here, `<your-key-name>` refers to the EC2 Key Pair, `<your-keyfile-path>` refers to the path to the key file and `<action>` refers to the action to be performed (for example, launch, start, stop).
+* `<your-key-name>` refers to the EC2 Key Pair

+* `<your-keyfile-path>` refers to the path to the key file

+* `<action>` refers to the action to be performed.
+You must first launch your cluster using the `launch` action.
+The `start` and `stop` actions can be used to manage the nodes in the cluster.

 By default, the script starts one instance of a locator, lead, and server each.
 The script identifies each cluster by its unique cluster name (you provided) and internally ties members (locators, leads, and stores/servers) of the cluster with EC2 security groups.

 The  names and details of the members are automatically derived from the provided cluster name.

-For example, if you launch a cluster named **my-cluster**, the locator is available in security group named **my-cluster-locator** and the store/server are available in **my-cluster-store**.

 When running the script you can also specify properties like the number of stores and region.

-For example, using the following command, you can start a SnappyData cluster named **snappydata-cluster** with 2 stores (or servers) in the N. California (us-west-1) region on AWS.
-It also starts an Apache Zeppelin server on the instance where lead is running.

-The examples below assume that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.
+**Example**

 ```
-./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin=embedded --region=us-west-1 launch snappydata-cluster
+./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin=embedded --region=us-west-1 launch my-cluster
 ```

+In the above example, you are launching a SnappyData cluster named **my-cluster** with 2 stores (or servers).
+The locator is available in security group named **my-cluster-locator** and the store/server are available in **my-cluster-store**.

+The cluster is launched in the N. California (us-west-1) region on AWS and starts an Apache Zeppelin server on the instance where lead is running.
+The example assumes that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.

+!!!
+Note:
+	By default, the cluster is launched in the US East (N. Virginia) region on AWS.
+To launch the cluster in a specific region ensure that you set the region property `--region=`.

 To start Apache Zeppelin on a separate instance, use `--with-zeppelin=non-embedded`.

 #### Specifying Properties